 - Garnish: fresh sage leaf

-Combine all ingredients in a rocks glass over ice and stir gently.
+Combine spirit of choice, sparkling water, apple cider vinegar and honey sage syrup in a rocks glass over ice and stir gently to combine.

 Garnish with a fresh sage leaf.

 *Honey sage syrup: Add 1/3 cup boiling water to 1 cup honey and stir until honey is dissolved.
 Steep 3 grams of fresh sage in syrup for 25 minutes, then strain solids.
 Store syrup in refrigerator up to several weeks.